alexm-dev/ShareSpace/README.md

 ## What is ShareSpace ?

-ShareSpace is a user driven marketplace to rent and lend various products and items another person might want to share.
+ShareSpace is a Cross-Platform user driven marketplace to rent and lend various products and items another person might want to share.

 It enables an easy interface for you to interact with a user driven platform to rent a selected item or to lend an item you wish to share with the public.